niaid/ACE_2021_HWE/README.md

 ```

-#Using NGSAdmix to estimate assignment and ancestry proportions
+# Using NGSAdmix to estimate assignment and ancestry proportions

+Back on the ACE HPC...
+We will run NGSAdmix on the genotype likelihood file we generated previously.

 ```bash
 NGSadmix -likes bamfiles.beagle.gz -K 3 -minMaf 0.05 -seed 1 -o bamfiles.ngsadmix.k3